 Personal attitudes and philosophies of library staff will not be reflected in the service given to library patrons.

-All applicants must complete the Plum Creek Library System form and sign it in the presence of a library staff member.
+All applicants must complete the Plum Creek Library System form.

 Residents and landowners of any member county or municipality of the Plum Creek Library System are eligible to receive a library card at no cost.

-Minnesota residents with a valid card from her or her home library living in an area that participates in the Minnesota Reciprocal Borrowing Compact may register and borrow at no cost.
+Minnesota residents with a valid card from his or her home library living in an area that participates in the Minnesota Reciprocal Borrowing Compact may register and borrow at no cost.
+Residents of the Pioneerland and Traverse des Sioux regions may be issued a card without a card from their home library.

 Photo identification, and/or proof of current address, is required from anyone who applies for a card.
 Identification may be a valid driver’s license or state identification card, tribal identification card, passport or immigration identification with a photograph.
 If the address on the identification is not current, proof of current address must be provided by showing a check, piece of business mail or other item with current address.

-Children under the age of eighteen (18) must have a parent or guardian present at the time of application to sign the registration form in witness by library staff or provide a notarized signature.
-Cards may not be issued to children with a custodial parent or legal guardian who is not in good standing at any Plum Creek Library System member library.
+Children under the age of sixteen (16) may receive a card at no cost if the application is signed by a parent or legal guardian.
 The parent or guardian is the applicant on behalf of any minor child.
 By signing the application, the parent or guardian acknowledges and accepts responsibility for all materials checked out using the child’s card.

 A resident library card expires after three years.
 The patron will be asked to update contact information, pay any outstanding charges and resolve any blocks before the card will be renewed.